tom2433/LiftTracker/README.md

 put the edit note button on the right side of the weight and rep/time entry textfields. try to mirror this UI in the set entry dialogs.

 add a "sort by" on the muscle groups screen.

+definitely a "sort by" on the sessions screen too